VespucciProject/Vespucci-docs/_posts/2016-07-05-importing-data.md

 ![Vespucci-ImportFileDialog](Vespucci-docs/img/ImportFile3.png)

+Additionally, the "long" or "wide" data formats can be selected.
+Long data separates all values into columns, such that all abscissa points, with their corresponding spectra values, would be on individual rows.
+Wide text puts all abscissa points first, with the spectra values later.
+This is slightly more complex when a "map" (spectral data taken over a 2D grid) is involved.

 Once this is finished, various options such as axis units or description can be changed as desired.
 Once finished, press "OK."

 ![Vespucci-ImportFileSuccess](Vespucci-docs/img/ImportFile4.png)